ReyesDeJong/LRPinSupernovae/README.md

 2. Original LRP toolbox repository for raw numpy can be found on [LRP-toolbox](https://github.com/sebastian-lapuschkin/lrp_toolbox)
 3. Original LRP toolbox repository for Tensorflow can be found on [LRP-tensorflow](https://github.com/VigneshSrinivasan10/interprettensor)

-The LRP algorithm projects a classifier's output to it's input space, by attributing relevance scores to important features of the input.
-For example, if we have an image as input of a classifier, output score of the model will be projected to the input image as a heatmap that identify relevant pixels for the prediction made.
+The LRP algorithm projects a classifier's output to its input space, by attributing relevance scores to important features of the input.
+For example, if we have an image as the input of a classifier, output score of the model will be projected to the input image as a heatmap that identifies relevant pixels for the prediction made.

-This Tensorflow adaptation of LRP provides an implementations of LRP for artificial neural networks (ANN).
-Specially Multi Layer Perceptrons (MLP) and Convolutional Neuralk Networks (CNN) in the Deep Learning paradigm.
+This Tensorflow adaptation of LRP provides an implementation of LRP for artificial neural networks (ANN).
+Specially Multi-Layer Perceptrons (MLP) and Convolutional Neural Networks (CNN) in the Deep Learning paradigm.

-The focus of this repository is to extend capabilities of original LRP-tensorflow toolbox, by providing examples on various data sets, add relevance propagation through variations of implemented layers, and enable to reproduce results of paper **'Enhanced Rotational Invariant Convolutional Neural Network for Supernovae Detection'** by **Reyes et al., 2018**.
+The focus of this repository is to extend capabilities of the original LRP-tensorflow toolbox, by providing examples on various data sets, add relevance propagation through variations of implemented layers, and enable to reproduce results of paper **'Enhanced Rotational Invariant Convolutional Neural Network for Supernovae Detection'** by **Reyes et al., 2018**.

 <img src="doc/gifs/mnist.gif" width="300" height="300" />